 Located along the Hoogly river “Kumartuli“ or “Kumortuli“ as it is popularly known as is not just one of the oldest neighborhood in Kolkata.
 It is a place deeply attached to the history that dates back to the British rule in India.
 “Kumar” or “Kumor” which means in Bengali the Potter and Tuli, the painting brush with which the potter creates magic.

-It has been my long cherished dream to visit the famous lanes of Kumartuli where the artisans create wonders by making Durga Idols for the most awaited Autumn festival for all Bengalis- Durga Puja.
+It has been my long cherished dream to visit the famous lanes of Kumartuli in Kolkata where the artisans create wonders by making Durga Idols for the most awaited Autumn festival for all Bengalis- Durga Puja.
 But nowadays it’s not just Bengalis, people from all communities come together to celebrate Durga Puja.
 It is also during this time of the year the whole of Northern India celebrates Navaratri, nine days of celebration and devotion dedicated to The Devi.

 The advent of Goddess Durga